Last updated: July 20, 2020

 Expanded free access for participating institutions

-- Access to unlicensed collections at no cost through December 31, 2020 for participating academic institutions that currently license some, but not all, JSTOR Archive and Primary Source collections.
+- Access to unlicensed collections through December 31, 2020 for participating academic institutions that currently license some, but not all, JSTOR Archive and Primary Source collections.

 Expanded free access for everyone through December 31, 2020